jamesfloresjr/blog/_posts/2023-08-02-proxmox-template.md

 Last step is to configure Cloud-Init.
 Navigate to the `Hardware` tab and add a `CloudInit Drive`.
 Next go to the `Cloud-Init` tab and add your default user/password as well as your public SSH key.
 Once complete, click `Regenerate Image`.

 ![Cloud Init](/assets/img/posts/20230802/config-cloud-init.gif)

+## Post Deployment
+After cloning for the first time, you'll need to change your hostname.
+Edit the two files below and reboot.

+- `/etc/hostname`{: .filepath}
+- `/etc/hosts`{: .filepath}